aramsimonyan1/forum/README.md

 ### SQLite
 In order to store the data in your forum (like users, posts, comments, etc.) you will use the database library SQLite.

-SQLite is a popular choice as an embedded database software for local/client storage in application software such as web browsers.
-It enables you to create a database as well as controlling it by using queries.

-To structure your database and to achieve better performance we highly advise you to take a look at the entity relationship diagram and build one based on your own database.
 You must use at least one SELECT, one CREATE and one INSERT queries.

 To know more about SQLite you can check the SQLite page.